-Results of the faculty evaluations by students are not released to the faculty until the Course has been completed.
-Comments are aggregated so that individual students are not identified to the faculty member.
-Any comments written by students or clinical staff are typed by the Administrative Assistant, reviewed by the Dean or Campus Dean and provided to the faculty in a type- written format.
+Results of the faculty evaluations by students are not released to the faculty until the Course has been completed and grades have been submitted.
+Comments are aggregated and de-identified so that individual students are not identified to the faculty member.
+Any comments written by students or clinical staff are typed by the Administrative Assistant, reviewed by the Dean or Associate Dean of Faculty Affairs and Learning Innovation and provided to the faculty in a type- written format.